bmagalhaes/ECO395M-HW2/HW2.md

-Having assessed the accuracy rates of the best models from the first and the second the approach, the logit model turned out to perform slightly better, gaving a higher in-sample accuracy rate when trying to predict which article went viral.
+Having assessed the accuracy rates of the best models from the first and the second the approach, the logit model turned out to perform slightly better, giving a higher in-sample accuracy rate when trying to predict which article went viral.

 <table class="table table-striped" style="margin-left: auto; margin-right: auto;">